eyedeekay/gocryptfs_password_manager/README.md

 ## warning:

 This is intended for UNIX desktops operated by a single human administrator.
-While the purpose of the cookieget script is to hide passwords from ps and /proc/\*/cmdline, it may only be useful for logging in to https websites.
-Using this program without such a wrapper will expose passwords to the process filesystem and you will be vulnerable to anyone who can view it in an unrestricted fashion.
-Please consider combining this with a security solution which is capable of hiding users processes from eachother.
+People who can view the process filesystem, either for your user or in it's entirity, are capable of breaking the security of this system by viewing the command used to launch a process using these passwords.
+If at all possible, share the secret with another program through environment variables and combine with a security module or patchset capable of hiding a user's processes from another user.

 ## usage